aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 - $d_r$ is the minor diameter (root) of the power screw in $mm$
 - $L$ is the length between supporting bearings in $mm$

-    $C$ is a coefficient based on the mounting of the brackets in figure \ref{fig:coceficient}
+    $C$ is a coefficient based on the mounting of the brackets in figure coeficient

 ![coceficient](https://www.thomsonlinear.com/es/training/files/2c7d5826-5281-4a79-bec3-7bc337b87003/End%20supports.jpg)